Find Affordable College Courses

 4 Yearly Graduations

 The 12th most popular school in the country for legal research majors who are seeking their doctor's degree is Wake Forest University.
 Each year, around 8,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $58,708 per year, while in-state graduate students, on average, pay $38,650 per year.
-For the 2020-2021 academic year, 4 doctor's degrees were handed out to legal research majors at Wake Forest University.
+The average in-state tuition for full-time undergraduates is $63,608 per year, while in-state graduate students, on average, pay $38,650 per year.
+During the most recent year for which we have data, 4 people received their doctor's degree in legal research from Wake Forest University.

 #15